keystonejs/keystone/packages/app-graphql/README.md

   new Keystone(),
   apps: [
     new GraphQLApp({
-        cors : { origin: true, credentials: true },
-        apiPath : '/admin/api',
+      // All config keys are optional.
+Default values are shown here for completeness. cors : { origin: true, credentials: true }, apiPath : '/admin/api',
         graphiqlPath : '/admin/graphiql',